Rex Smith (American football)

-Matthew Everett 'Rex' Smith (March 8, 1896 – January 18, 1972) was a player in the National Football League.
-He played two games for the Green Bay Packers during the 1922 NFL season.
-He played college football at Wisconsin–La Crosse and Beloit.
+Matthew Everett "Rex" Smith (March 8, 1896 – January 18, 1972) was an American professional football end who played one season in the National Football League (NFL) for the Green Bay Packers.
+He played college football at La Crosse State Normal School (now the University of Wisconsin–La Crosse) and Beloit College, attending each school for two years.
+After college, Smith appeared in two games for the Packers during the 1922 NFL season.